Relocating to London: a guide

-Ahead of your search, note your preferences.
+Before moving to London, define your preferences.
 Consider if you’d rather live in a house or flat, a new build property or a home with more character – with or without furniture?
 What features are important to you; garden space, parking, stair-free access?
-There are more than 3,000 green spaces in London and six major airports – is it important to be close to any of these?
-Know what you can and can’t compromise on.

-Keep in mind additional costs which aren’t typically included in rentals, such as: utility bills, council tax and wifi costs.
+Keep in mind additional costs that aren’t typically included in rentals, such as utility bills, council tax and wifi.
 Some of these may be higher than usual owing to hybrid (home) working, which is commonplace in London.
-This also means less commuting and greater emphasis on where you live – proximity to local amenities, shops and entertainment is a growing priority.

 Resources for researching the market